 One of Russo’s most productive partnerships has been with design legend and long-time friend Andrée Putman.
 As Co-President and Creative director of Putman’s studio, their first project together was the Guerlain flagship on Paris’ Avenue Champs Elysées which opened to critical acclaim in 2003.
 Following this success, they collaborated on hotels, boutiques, private residences, estates and even corporate headquarters, where Russo introduced the work of contemporary artists into the spaces while working with Putman on furniture, houseware and special creations for brands such as Christofle, Louis Vuitton, Chivas, Montblanc, and even a piano for Pleyel.

 In 2008, Russo designed the internationally acclaimed Helleu Chair for esteemed Italian furniture group Poltrona Frau as an homage to Jacques Helleu.
 It is the very first chair to be entirely made with a seamless structure in Corian.
 That same year, Russo launched the luxury leather boutique brand Maison Takuya in Thailand, while continuing to pursue his passion as an art collector and patron.

-RUSSO YUBERO was the natural next step in his quest to reveal undiscovered talents originating from Asia.
-Russo’s expert eye is revealed throughout his personal collection comprising over 500 artworks from Western and Asian artists, including Louise Bourgeois, Antoni Tapies, Ellsworth Kelly, Takuro Kuwata, Kaws, Bram Van Velde, Lucio Fontana, Roman Opalka, Jean-Pierre Pincemin and Takashi Murakami.
+RUSSO YUBERO was the natural next step in his quest to champion undiscovered talents originating from Asia.
+Russo’s expert eye is evident from his personal collection comprising over 500 artworks by Western and Asian artists, including Louise Bourgeois, Antoni Tapies, Ellsworth Kelly, Takuro Kuwata, Kaws, Bram Van Velde, Lucio Fontana, Roman Opalka, Jean-Pierre Pincemin and Takashi Murakami.
 He is currently working on the opening of his own museum dedicated to Contemporary Art in Thailand, where he resides when not in Switzerland.